 So these scholars have to continuously prove themselves to continue to receive their funding.

 In the Solomon Islands, new projects are being considered and our premium continues to support day to day basics.
 With an increase in coconut oil production, families benefit with this supplement to their traditional income from fishing.

 Land between the coconut trees (some 10 meters) is generally not used.
 To increase income and make better use of the land, FairTSA has initiated a programme of helping farmers by giving them planting materials to grow banana and fruit trees, in between the coconut trees.

 As new projects are undertaken, we will advise you but it’s interesting to see how your purchases are making a huge difference to this simple and basic life of others.

 Obviously you don’t have to!

-Sometimes Fair Trade products are a little more expensive (though not the case with Lucy Bee) and shoppers may be conscious of this.
+Sometimes Fair Trade products are a little more expensive and shoppers may be conscious of this.
 What we’ve aimed to do in this article is show you the real difference your purchase makes to others.
-Differences that make for an improved standard of living – not as in 5 star luxury but very basic, simple differences like easier access to clean, safe drinking water, solar powered light in a basic wooden home, funding for a college education….all things that we easily take for granted.
+Differences that make for an improved standard of living – not as in 5 star luxury but very basic, simple differences like easier access to clean, safe drinking water; solar powered light in a basic wooden home; funding for a college education….all things that we easily take for granted.

 Some will voice criticism of Fair Trade schemes, citing bureaucracy and red tape eating into contributions.
 It’s a fact of life that each scheme needs to be monitored and run as a business, including office salaries and running costs.
 Without the passion and compassion of these officials, no schemes would exist (except perhaps, in the case of a wealthy philanthropist with a bottomless pit of funds!).
 FairTSA is a smaller company and as such has fewer running costs.
 Winfried confirms that they do not squander money on large office and first class travel, rather they travel economy class, stay in maximum 3 star accommodation and work from a small, low rent office space.